dventura3/irrigation-api/README.md

 Currently the board is simulated.
 This means there are fake sensors, actuators, plants and geolocation coodiantes.
 It's possible adding or removing sensors, actuators and plants, modifying the `/lib/fakeResources.json` file.

 As you can see, it is composed by three parts:
 - sensors, that contains a list of sensors;
 - actuators, that contains a list of actuators;
 - plants, that contains a list of plants.

-Types of permitted sensors are:
+Types of permitted sensors:
 - TemperatureSensor;
 - MoistureSensor;
 - LightSensor.

-Types of permitted actuators are:
+Types of permitted actuators:
 - IrrigationPump;
 - PowerWindow;
 - Heater.